amcneil36/amcneil36.github.io/blogs/additional-scrum-recommendations.md

 ### Demos
 Team members should spend no more than 2 hours each sprint preparing for the demos.
 Demos are intentionally held informally to make sure that team members have more time to work on the tasks that they pulled into the sprint.

 Team members should only demo user stories that satisfy the team's definition of done.
 This should be some sort of end to end functionality where the team members can start the application and show something of value to customers.
-Some teams will attempt to demo some partially complete funcdtionality where they kick off some test from the back-end.
+Some teams will attempt to demo some partially complete functionality where they kick off some test from the back-end.
 Or maybe they demo the design.
 Don't do this.
 Only demo completed end to end functionality that can be expressed in terms of business value and can be functionally understood by customers.

 ### Retros
 Talk about what went well and what can be improved.
 Try to tackle at least one improvement action each sprint provided that at least one improvement action was mentioned in the retro.
 Have someone volunteer to be responsible for seeing this improvement action go through.